List of birds of Guyana

 This is a list of the bird species recorded in Guyana.
-The avifauna of Guyana include a total of 785 confirmed species, of which one has been introduced by humans and two are extinct or extirpated.
+The avifauna of Guyana include a total of 828 confirmed species, of which two have been introduced by humans and one is believed to be extinct.
 None are endemic.
-An additional 33 species are hypothetical and one is uncertain (see below).
+Twelve of the species are vagrants to the country, with only a few records, and some have made only a single appearance.
+An additional 21 species are unconfirmed (see below).

 Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
-The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.